New virus variant emerges in Africa, stokes worldwide fears | Business

 - Belgium

-The discovery of a new coronavirus variant sent a chill through much of the world Friday as nations raced to halt air travel, markets plunged and scientists held emergency meetings to weigh the exact risks, which were largely unknown.
+The discovery of a new coronavirus variant sent a chill through much of the world Friday as nations raced to halt air travel, markets fell sharply and scientists held emergency meetings to weigh the exact risks, which were largely unknown.

 Medical experts, including the World Health Organisation, warned against any overreaction before the variant that originated in southern Africa was better understood.
 But a jittery world feared the worst nearly two years after COVID-19 emerged and triggered a pandemic that has killed more than 5 million people around the globe.

+There was no immediate indication whether the variant was more transmissible or causes more severe disease.
+As with other variants, some infected people display no symptoms, South African experts said.

+Even though some of the genetic changes appear worrisome, it was unclear if the new variant would pose a significant public health threat.
+Some previous variants, like the beta variant, initially concerned scientists but did not spread very far.

-Some nations moved to stop air travel from southern Africa, and stocks plunged in Asia, Europe and the United States.
-The Dow Jones Industrial Average dropped 800 points at the start of trading.
-The price of oil plunged 7%.
+Some nations moved to stop air travel from southern Africa, and stocks tumbled in Asia, Europe and the United States.
+The Dow Jones Industrial Average dropped more than 1,000 points.
+The S&P 500 index was down 2.3%, on pace for its worst day since February.
+The price of oil plunged nearly 12%.

-“The last thing we need is to bring in a new variant that will cause even more problems,” German Health Minister Jens Spahn said amid a massive spike in cases in the 27-nation European Union, which recommended a ban on flights from southern African nations.
+“The last thing we need is to bring in a new variant that will cause even more problems,” German Health Minister Jens Spahn said.
+The 27-nation European Union, which has experienced a massive spike in cases recently, recommended a ban on flights from southern African nations.

 EU Commission President Ursula von der Leyen said flights “should be suspended until we have a clear understanding about the danger posed by this new variant, and travellers returning from this region should respect strict quarantine rules”.